AgPipeline/drone-makeflow/README.md

 cp jx-args.json.example jx-args.json
 docker build --progress=plain -t agdrone/canopycover-workflow:latest .
 ```

+## Monitoring the Workflow <a name="monitoring" />

+To monitor the running workflows, you will need to be using the checkpoints folder as described in the [Prerequisites](#prerequisites) section.

+[Makeflow](#ref_makeflow) has [monitoring tools](https://cctools.readthedocs.io/en/latest/man_pages/) available that can be used to follow the progress of the workflows.
+The [makeflow_monitor](https://cctools.readthedocs.io/en/latest/man_pages/makeflow_monitor/) tool can be a good starting point.

 ## A Note On Docker Sibling Containers <a name="docker_sibling_containers" />